heeboy007/RubyCraft/README.md

 Incase you want to build the library by your own, here is some instructions.

 If you already have a build of sfml, you could just skip to number 3.\
-Warning! : Used mingw32-gcc-MSYS build, based on windows only!
+Warning! based on windows only!\
+Currently tested on mingw32-MSYS and mingw 64bit versions.\

 1. Install Cmake.
 Cmake download site : https://cmake.org/download/